Can Magnetic Forces Do Work?: Elementary Multipoles

 We can therefore conclude that this source distribution describes an electric monopole at rest at $\vec x^{\prime}$, as claimed.

 The electric monopole has Lorentz-covariant current density

-Identifying $u_{\textrm{rest}}^{\nu}=\left(c,\vec 0\right)^{\nu}$ as the electric monopole's normalized four-velocity \eqref{eq:ParticleFourVelocity} in its own rest frame, and recalling our formula \eqref{eq:LorentzInvSphSymmetricDensityDeltaFunction} for the Lorentz-invariant generalization of a three-dimensional delta function, we can immediately write down the Lorentz-covariant current density of a pointlike electric monopole of charge $q$ moving along a trajectory $\vec X\left(t\right)=\left(X\left(t\right),Y\left(t\right),Z\left(t\right)\right)$:
+Identifying $u_{\textrm{rest}}^{\nu}=\parens{c,\vec 0}^{\nu}$ as the electric monopole's normalized ($u_{\textrm{rest}}^{2}=-c^{2}$) four-velocity \eqref{eq:ParticleFourVelocity} in its own rest frame, and recalling our formula \eqref{eq:LorentzInvSphSymmetricDensityDeltaFunction} for the Lorentz-invariant generalization of a three-dimensional delta function, we can immediately write down the Lorentz-covariant current density of a pointlike electric monopole of charge $q$ moving along a trajectory $\vec X\parens t=\parens{X\parens t,Y\parens t,Z\parens t}$:

-Notice that $q$ is a Lorentz scalar, $u^{\nu}$ is a Lorentz four-vector, and the combination of $1/\gamma$ together with the three-dimensional delta function $\delta^{3}\left(\vec x-\vec X\left(t\right)\right)$ is Lorentz invariant, so \eqref{eq:4DElectricMonopoleCurrentDensity} is indeed a Lorentz four-vector, as required.
+Observe that $q$ is a Lorentz scalar, $u^{\nu}$ is a Lorentz four-vector, and the combination of $1/\gamma$ together with the three-dimensional delta function $\delta^{3}\parens{\vec x-\vec X\parens t}$ is Lorentz invariant, so \eqref{eq:4DElectricMonopoleCurrentDensity} is indeed a Lorentz four-vector, as required.

-Using the formula \eqref{eq:ParticleFourVelocity} for the electric monopole's normalized four-velocity when it is in motion at a three-velocity $\vec v=\left(v_{x},v_{y},v_{z}\right)$,
+Using the formula \eqref{eq:ParticleFourVelocity} for the electric monopole's normalized four-velocity when it is in motion at a three-velocity $\vec v=\parens{v_{x},v_{y},v_{z}}$,

-where the derivative of $X^{\nu}$ is taken with respect to the coordinate time $t$, we see that the factors of $\gamma$ in \eqref{eq:4DElectricMonopoleCurrentDensity} cancel out and thus our formula for the current density becomes
+where the derivative of $X^{\nu}$ is taken with respect to the coordinate time $t$, we see that the factors of $\gamma$ in \eqref{eq:4DElectricMonopoleCurrentDensity} cancel out, and thus our formula for the current density becomes

 meaning that the charge density and current density are given respectively by

 In particular, these two functions are related according to